Leonardpepa/pygame-simple-examples/README.md

 # pygame-simple-examples

-Simple games made with python and pygame
+Simple games made with python and pygame, for learning purposes.

 # Prerequisites